 You may earn FWS at an authorized off-campus work-site.
 Students with work-study have the ideal opportunity to combine their work-life with their interest in community service.
-Financial Aid Services partners with more than 90 community service agencies to provide community service opportunities to work-study students.
-If you qualify for these programs you will be able to do work that enriches the community while you develop important professional skills.
+Financial Aid Services partners with more than 50 community service agencies to provide community service opportunities to work-study students.
+If you qualify for this employment, you will be able to do work that enriches the community while you develop important professional skills.

-If you plan to work off-campus, your employer must contact the Student Employment Office to complete an Off-Campus Work-Study Authorization Form.
-Work cannot begin until the Student Employment Office receives all completed hiring paperwork.
-You will be contacted by SEO if you are a new employee and have tax and employment paperwork to complete.
+Before an employer can hire an off-campus FWS student, they must submit the Request to Hire and Off Campus Authorization forms to SEO.
+Work cannot begin until SEO receives all completed hiring paperwork.
+You will be contacted if you are a new employee and have tax and employment paperwork to complete.
 When dropping off your documents, please be sure that you bring acceptable forms of ID required for your I-9 Form (see Appendix for full list).